g-ford/cradle/part9/README.markdown

     ~/Projects/compilers/cradle/code> runhaskell src/Lbach.hs "test=1+2 / counter"
     Assign "test" (Add (Num 1) (Div (Num 2) (Var "counter")))

 Awesome.
-Now let's test id `cabal` can package it up and install it for us.
+Now let's test if `cabal` can package it up and install it for us.
 We'll only install it for ourselves just to be on the safe side.

     ~/Projects/compilers/cradle/code> cabal install --prefix=$HOME --user
     Resolving dependencies...